sylviacheong/project/README.md

 Machines within the network can only be accessed by SSH port.
 My persaonl machine with IP 169.254.224.135 allow to access ELK VM.

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found in the table below:

 | Name          | Publicly Accessible |  Allowed IP Addresses      |   Location         |
 |---------------|---------------------|----------------------------|--------------------|